These cautionary notes form part of the Terms and Conditions governing use of the website, Arborealis.

 Any findings presented on Arborealis which are not definitive and require further enquiry will be noted very clearly.
 Having said that, by using this site, you agree not to hold me liable for any errors or omissions.
 As a genealogist or historical researcher who subscribes to high research standards, you already know that you should corroborate my findings.

 My advice is to read, read, and read some more.
 Adopt a healthy skepticism in your research approach.
-Attend a course in research methods.
+Attend a course in research standards and methodology.
 Pick up creditable books on the subject.
-One could do worse than Google™-ing for such search terms as: academic or genealogical research standards, research methods, proofs of evidence, and so on.
+One could do worse than Google™ for such search terms as: academic or genealogical research standards, research methods, proofs of evidence, and so on.
 Finally, know when to say when: that you’ve run into the proverbial “brick wall;” that you need the assistance of a capable and reputable commercial researcher; that further research is required; or, that the resources required to solve a research question might well not exist.
 This latter point is so important: not every research question can be answered and so, we have to acknowledge the end of that line of research and learn to live with the ambiguity.